Explore

 In recent years, as narrow views about cows and climate became increasingly more prevalent, Michelle and Brandon began to wonder why their experiences with food producers — and the positive impact they have on their local communities — were so different from the stories begin presented in the media.
 They grew more determined to learn the truth behind one simple question: Would we be better off in a world without cows?

-Because they have worked in agriculture, Michelle and Brandon had unique access to farmers, ranchers, food producers, scientists and experts in all kinds of other fields around the world.
-So they decided to ask them.
+Because they work in agriculture, Michelle and Brandon had unique access to farmers, ranchers, food producers, scientists and experts in all kinds of other fields around the world.
+So, when the idea came up to explore the true impact of cows on our world, Michelle and Brandon decided to ask the experts.

 “We talked to literally dozens and dozens of people around the world — various experts in a number of different fields,” Brandon said.
 “And we posed the question: What does a world without cows look like?”